 Real, measurable and conservative: Projects must apply an approved methodology to ensure net GHG emission reductions or removals which must have already taken place, and are measurable.

 Conservative: Projects must use conservative assumptions, values and procedures to ensure emission reductions are not overstated.

 Permanent: Projects in the Agriculture, Forestry and Other Land Use (AFOLU) sector must ensure GHG removals are not lost due to unforeseen events such as fire or disease.

 Independently verified: Projects must contract an approved validation/verification body (VVB) to confirm that the project design meets VCS criteria and that all GHG emission reductions or removals are quantified according to VCS requirements.

-Uniquely numbered and transparently listed: Projects must register with a VCS registry operator to ensure each VCU is assigned a unique serial number and listed on the VCS Project Database.
+Uniquely numbered and transparently listed: Projects must register with the Verra Registry to ensure each VCU is assigned a unique serial number and listed on the registry.
 Further, key safeguards are put in place to prevent double counting of emissions reductions across different GHG programs.

 Initiative for Climate Action Transparency